dd010101/vyos-jenkins/readme.md

 Historically this project documented the process how to build all packages and create package repository as manual guide with light usage of scripts.
 This is legacy method.

-Today we have possibility to do all steps from manual guide via automated scripts thanks to work of [@GurliGebis](https://github.com/GurliGebis).
+Now we have possibility to do all steps from manual guide via automated scripts thanks to work of [@GurliGebis](https://github.com/GurliGebis).
 This is preferred method.

 We keep both methods in sync with changes.